Marcos Leonardo: International career

 Marcos Leonardo represented Brazil at under-17 level, playing in the 2019 Montaigu Tournament and UEFA Development Tournament.
 On 12 February 2021, he and Santos teammate Renyer were called up to the under-18s.

 Personal life

-Marcos Leonardo's father, known as Marcos Coringa, was also a footballer and a forward.
-He would only appear in amateur tournaments in his native Bahia, however.
+Marcos Leonardo's father, known as Marcos Coringa, was also a footballer.
+He played as a forward and appeared in amateur tournaments in his native Bahia.